nayuta-ai/go-design-patterns/README.md

 A partially or fully initialized object that you copy (clone) and make use of.

+## Singleton

+A component which is instantiated only once.

 ## Decorator

 Facilitates the addition of behaviors to individual objects through embedding.